vighneshiyer/research-notes/multi-level-sim/tasks.md

   - Am able to read it and the contents look right after the ways are reversed
   - Now need to validate I can inject it correctly into the mocked tag array Verilog copied from the Chipyard SoC RTL
   - Next: do this in a generate loop
-- [ ] Pipeclean data array injection [d:1/23/2024]
+- [x] Pipeclean data array injection [d:1/23/2024]
   - [x] Validate that the memories look the same as before in old chipyard!
 Generate new waveforms and RTL collateral
-  - [ ] Fix up the python script to generate tag and data arrays
+  - [x] Fix up the python script to generate tag and data arrays
-  - [ ] Validate tag array injection again
+  - [x] Validate tag array injection again
-  - [ ] Add code for data array injection
+  - [x] Add code for data array injection
+- [x] Add cache construct with parameters object [d:1/28/2024]
+- [x] Clean up tag array pretty print w/ metadata [d:1/29/2024]
+- [ ] Switch up tag array injection to use multiple files for each memory block [d:1/29/2024]
+- [ ] Dump data arrays with multiple files [d:1/29/2024]
 - [ ] Add code to perform cache state injection
   - Do it like GPR injection, but it will generate a bunch of code, may not be so performant
   - Write the forcing logic after 'resetting' period is over